-However, the following benefits are means tested, which indicates that your compensation could affect your eligibility to receive them:
+The following benefits are means tested, which means that your compensation could affect your eligibility to receive them:

 Each trustee must agree to any money being released from the trust, but the funds can pay for anything from housing adaptations to mobility equipment.

-If you’ve received any benefits as a result of your injury, the government may be able to recover their value from your compensation.
-This is handled by the Compensation Recovery Unit (CRU),to avoid what the law calls “double recovery”.
+If you’ve received any benefits as a result of your injury the government may be take this out of your compensation.
+This is handled by the Compensation Recovery Unit (CRU), to avoid what the law calls “double recovery”.
 For example, you might have received Jobseeker’s Allowance while your claim was ongoing, then received compensation for your loss of earnings from the final settlement.

-The Compensation Recovery Unit isn’t anything to be worried about – you’re not being penalised and our solicitors can help you with any paperwork.
+The Compensation Recovery Unit isn’t anything to worry about – you’re not being penalised and our solicitors can help you with any paperwork.